progwise/george-ai/llm-api/README.md

-I. How to start and fine tune a onPremise LLM [lit-llama](https://github.com/Lightning-AI/lit-llama)
+I. How to start and fine tune a onPremise LLM

+In the following you will see the instruction to run the [lit-llama](https://github.com/Lightning-AI/lit-llama) project on a system equipped with an NVIDIA RTX GPU:

 1. Update the system's package index to retrieve the latest information about available packages.
    ```shell